 Indonesia is the biggest country in Southeast Asia, both in terms of population and land area.
 It’s also the richest country in the region.

 With that said, you have plenty of options if you look for commercial property investments.
 Below are some examples.

 Jakarta is the capital and financial center in Indonesia, having around 30 million people.
 Thus, the most commercial activity can be found here, it’s predicted that it will remain like this, even when the capital relocates.

 With increasing urbanization and the new MRT system up and running since March 2019, Jakarta will just continue to become an even more interesting city for commercial property investments.

-The office space market is currently in a weak state, something that can benefit investors.
+Indonesia’s office space market has been in a weak state, something that can benefit investors.
 At the same time, we’ll see increasingly more investments in retail property, advanced logistics facilities to cater to the growth of the eCommerce market.